 Disasters can strike unexpectedly, dramatically affecting households and families.
-Tulane University’s online/on-campus Disaster and Collective Trauma Certificate prepares aspiring social workers to treat the psychological consequences of these types of crises.
-As one of the few disaster mental health programs in the U.S., Tulane’s Disaster and Collective Trauma Certificate teaches students the skills required to make a substantial change in their own communities, assisting individuals with overcoming the trauma associated with surviving disasters, large and small.
+Tulane University’s online/on-campus Master of Social Work (MSW) students have the opportunity to specialize their expertise to serve when the unthinkable happens.
+Students can choose to add a Disaster and Collective Trauma Certificate to their MSW degree.
+The Disaster and Collective Trauma Certificate prepares aspiring social workers to treat the psychological consequences of these types of crises.
+As one of the few disaster mental health programs in the U.S., Tulane’s dedicated certificate program equips students with the skills required to make a substantial change in their own communities, assisting individuals with overcoming the trauma associated with surviving disasters, large and small.
 Students who choose to pursue the Disaster and Collective Trauma Certificate tailor their education to learn about issues specifically related to crisis intervention, disaster management, and treatment approaches for certain mental health issues.
 Through this program, MSW students will learn how to truly make a difference in the lives of survivors across the nation.

 Disaster and Collective Trauma Social Workers Help Others Move Forward